 The Alberta government wants employers to hire provincial residents first before using temporary foreign workers or other options.

-Alberta Labour Minister Christina Gray today announced the Employer Liaison Service, a federal-provincial pilot project she said is designed to ensure Albertans are “first in line” when employees are needed.
+Alberta Labour Minister Christina Gray recently announced the Employer Liaison Service, a federal-provincial pilot project she said is designed to ensure Albertans are “first in line” when employees are needed.

 The 24-month pilot program will connect employers with a service that will in turn attempt to connect them with potential employees with emphasis on people from indigenous groups, persons with disabilities, new immigrants with permanent resident status and young people.